Marketing Trends in 2018

 15. B2B events won’t die

 At least in B2B marketing, people still believe events and trade shows are important to be present, at least the generation born before 80s.
-It involves Face to face discussions and being felt in public view.
-Though digital marketing budgets will continue growing, people won’t leave B2B events and conferences either.
+I have also seen a lot of resistance to change and shifting budgets towards Digital Marketing, as they say, People are resistant to change in general.
+Events also involve Face to face discussions and being felt in public view.
+Though digital marketing budgets will continue growing, people won’t leave B2B events and conferences either, significant budgets will continue to be spent here despite to digital being more cost-effective, transparent and measurable.

 16. Gaming videos are New content for engagement